Empresas Polar: Original line

-Production of Cerveza Polar, a 5% abv lager began during the 1940s, and eventually, the company grew into the largest beer producing company in Venezuela, producing also Solera, Solera Light, Polar Light, Polar Ice, Polar Zero and Polar Zilch.
-The name comes from the polar bear, whose image is imprinted on the beer bottles.
-Maltin Polar “energia natural y full sabor”, is another of their most famous products, a Malta, similar to a nonalcoholic ale style beer, suited for all ages.
+Production of Cerveza Polar, a 5% abv lager, began during the 1940s, and eventually the company grew into the largest beer-producing company in Venezuela, also producing Solera, Solera Light, Polar Light, Polar Ice, Polar Zero and Polar Zilch.

+The name comes from the polar bear, whose image appears on the beer bottles.

+Maltín Polar, marketed as “energía natural y full sabor”, is another of the company's best-known products, a malta beverage, similar to a non-alcoholic ale-style beer and intended for all ages.

 Beers

 The company produces five different brands of lager with slight variations in abv strength and taste, such as "Solera" at 6% abv, called Verde (green) because of its bottle color, "Polar Pilsen" at 5% abv, called Negra (black) or Negrita (Blackie), "Solera Light" at 4.3% abv, called Azul (Azulita), "Polar Ice" at 4.5% abv, "Polar Light" at 4% abv.
 There is also a nonalcoholic beer called "Polar Zilch".

 Polar's signature Pilsen product started distribution in the United States in 1985 under the leadership of Carlos Eduardo Stolk, President and Chairman of the Board of Empresas Polar for over 30 years.

 Their non-alcoholic product aimed at the youth market, Maltin Polar, is basically a type of soft drink called Malta which is similar to ale beers with hops but with some caramel flavouring.
 Its taste is comparable to that of a dark, very sweet beer.